antk99/KNN-and-Decision-Tree/README.md

 ## Task 2: Implement the models

-You are free to implement these models as you see fit, but you should follow the equations that are presented in the lecture slides, and you must implement the models from scratch (i.e., you CANNOTuse SciKit Learn or any other pre-existing implementations of these methods).
+You are free to implement these models as you see fit, but you should follow the equations that are presented in the lecture slides, and you must implement the models from scratch (i.e., you CANNOT use SciKit Learn or any other pre-existing implementations of these methods).
 However, you are free to use relevant code given in the course website.